Azure-Samples/azure-messaging-replication-dotnet/functions/config/ConfigBaseApp/README.md

 The `Configure-Function.ps1` Powershell script calls the shared [Update-PairingConfiguration.ps1](../../../scripts/powershell/README.md) Powershell script and needs to be run once for each task in an existing Function app, for the configured pairing.

-For instance, assume a task `SourceEHToTargetEH` that is configured like this:
+For instance, assume a task `EventHubAToEventHubB` that is configured like this:

 ```JSON
 {